PinMeTo/documentation/docs/posts-api.md

 * terms: maximum 5000 characters
 * **`startDate` and `endDate`**:
 Google use local time corresponding to the location when publishing post.
 Hence when you set the startDate and endDate, please attach
-`startDateOffset` and `endDateOffset`, which are `timeZoneOffset` of the location.
-For example, if the utc time is `2023-05-08T22:00:00.000Z` of a location in Sweden (whose timeZoneOffset is -120), send the `startDateOffset` and `endDateOffset` as `-120`.
+`startDateOffset` and `endDateOffset`, which are `timeZoneOffset` of the user.
+For example, if the utc time of the user is `2023-05-08T22:00:00.000Z` in Sweden (whose timeZoneOffset is -120), send the `startDateOffset` and `endDateOffset` as `-120`.
 So that on Google, the date will be on `2023-05-09 00:00:00` for Swedish people.

 ```json
 {